Horned Frogs vs. Sun Devils: First Round Betting Trends, Record ATS, Home/Road Splits

 |137.7

-- TCU has gone 4-6 over its last 10 contests, with a 3-7 record against the spread during that span.

-- The Horned Frogs have hit the over twice in their past 10 games.

-- Arizona State has a 5-5 record against the spread while going 6-4 overall in its last 10 games.
+- TCU is 3-7 against the spread and 4-6 overall in its past 10 contests.

-- Five of the Sun Devils' past 10 contests have gone over the total.
+- In their past 10 games, the Horned Frogs have hit the over twice.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.